dachcom-digital/pimcore-toolbox/docs/12_ConditionalLogic.md

 Append the condition field.
 In this example, we only show the field `layout` if `type` selected value is "direct".

-> condition change needs a reload of the edit window.
+> condition changes need a reload of the edit window.

 ```yaml
 toolbox: